Satyabodha Tirtha: Peace treatise between two Kings

 Satyabodha Tirtha has played a prominent part in the history of India.
 Once it so happened that Murari Rao of Gooty was occupying the Fort of Trichanapalli.
 Nizam-ul-mulk had put a seize to this fort in order to get back this fort.
 He was unsuccessful though he tried it for 3 months.
 Then the Nizam was told that if Satyabodha Swami were brought to Trichanappally from Ramanathpur and kept in jail, Murari Rao who was an ardent devotee would come out of the fort and yield.
 Satyabodha Tirtha brought about treaties between these two Warring Kings and established peace in the Country.

 In culture

-Satyabodha Vijaya is a kavya of twentyone sargas written by Kanchi Vadiraj Acharya who was his disciple.
+Satyabodha Vijaya is a kavya of twentyone sargas written by Kanchi Vadirajacharya who was his disciple.
 The Mahakavya describes Satyabodha's life in detail.
 He was a saint of marvellous powers, his life is full of thrilling events.
 Let alone Hindus, even Mohammedans worshipped him with great reverence, Nawab of Ramnad, Nawab of Savanur and many other Muslim princes felt it an honour to be puppets in his hands.
 There is also another work known as Guru Katha Kalpa Taru which also gives details about Satyabodha.